 Other surcharges mainly comprised of urban maintenance and construction tax and education surcharges.
 The urban maintenance and construction tax are charged at 7%, 5% or 1% of the amount of VAT actually paid depending on where the taxpayer is located.
-Education surcharges are charged at 2% or 1% of the amount of VAT actually paid depending on where the taxpayer is located.
+Education surcharges are charged at 3% of the amount of VAT actually paid and local education surcharges are charged at 2% or 1% of the amount of VAT actually paid depending on where the taxpayer is located.
 The urban maintenance and construction tax, education surcharges and local education surcharges are recorded in the cost of revenues in the consolidated statements of comprehensive income/(loss).